Finding the Why

 Uncovering Hidden Connections

 One key benefit of systems thinking is its ability to reveal hidden connections and dependencies within a system.
-Dominators can better understand the underlying dynamics by examining how different elements interact.
+Dominators can gain a deeper understanding of the underlying dynamics by examining how different elements interact.
 For example, in a business context, systems thinking may uncover how changes in customer behavior impact supply chain operations or how market conditions affect employee morale and productivity.

 Identifying Root Causes